 The maximum amount you can borrow is the student’s cost of attendance minus other aid received by the student.
+One of the eligibility requirements to receive a Direct PLUS Loan is that the applicant must not have an adverse credit history.
 This is a credit-based loan; therefore you must pass a credit check that will be performed by the lender in order to be eligible for this loan.
-There may be loan processing fees taken out by the lender before the funds are sent to the school.
+There may be loan processing fees taken out by the Department of Education before the funds are sent to the school.

-IUPUI participates in the federal Direct Loan program for all federal PLUS Loans.
+IUPUI participates in the federal Direct Loan program for all Federal Direct PLUS Loans.